jonluca/Password-Security-Presentation/PITCHME.md

 ---

 - In reality, *9.1%* of all passwords show up in the Top 1000 Common Passwords List |
-- The password "123456" accounts for 1% of all passwords |
+- The password "123456" accounts for ~1% of all passwords |
 - Small variations in the most common passwords will drastically reduce cracking times |

 ---

-And there are some pretty bad developers out there
+And regaardless, there are still some pretty bad developers writing code

 - Still use SHA1
 - Still use MD5